Last Updated on 2 May 2021

 If you have children, are a big kid, or just a Palaeontology fanatic, then you are going to love the Royal Tyrrell Dinosaur Museum located in Drumheller.
 The Royal Tyrrell Dinosaur Museum brings the prehistoric past to life, with its impressive display of fossils and life size dinosaur remains.
 It is one of the most fascinating and unique things to do in Alberta.
 And, it is home to one of the worlds largest displays of dinosaurs in the world!

-Getting there: Located 6km northwest of Drumheller, on the North Dinosaur Trail.
+How to get to the Royal Tyrrell Dinosaur Museum: Located 6km northwest of Drumheller, on the North Dinosaur Trail.

 Camp at Honeymoon Lake Campground